Diana Son: Recent work

 In March 2015, Son began work on the ABC series American Crime.
 At the 2015 TCAs, NBC ordered the pilot for Love is a Four Letter Word.
 It will be produced by 20th Century Fox Television and Red Arrow’s U.S. scripted arm, Fabrik Entertainment.
 Son will write and executive produce with Mikkel Bondesen and Kristen Campo.

 Personal life

 Son has taught playwriting at Yale University and New York University.
-As of 2015, Son is the Playwrighting Program Chair of the Dramatists Guild of America's Fellows Program, a mentorship and support program for playwrights and musical theater writers.
+As of 2015, Son is the Playwriting Program Chair of the Dramatists Guild of America's Fellows Program, a mentorship and support program for playwrights and musical theater writers.
 She is a member of the Dramatists Guild of America, Women in Theatre, and the Writers Guild of America, East.
 Son is an alumna of New Dramatists.
 Son has written much of her work (plays and television) at the non-profit urban writer's colony The Writers' Room in Greenwich Village.

-Son lives in Brooklyn, New York, with her husband Michael Cosaboom and their three boys, the youngest of whom are twins.
-Son met Cosaboom, an Interactive Telecommunications Program major, when she worked at NYU in that department.
+Son lives in Brooklyn, New York.

 Son has said her parents are very supportive of her writing career.